Skip to the content.

 Who we are

-The Research Laboratory for Communication, Political Cultures and Economies of Collaboration (coLAB), hosted by Fluminense Federal University (UFF), develops research aimed at understanding the interfaces between communication technologies and political cultures, with special emphasis on phenomena related to repertoires of digital activism, rhetorical and discursive strategies of actors in the formal field of politics, dynamics of sociability and political literacy, political economy of information and circulation of disinformation and hate speech.
-Associated to the Brazilian National Institute of Science and Technology in Digital Democracy (INCT.DD), the group brings together researchers dedicated to the area of political communication, at different education degrees.
+The Research Laboratory for Communication, Political Cultures and Economies of Collaboration (coLAB), hosted by Fluminense Federal University (UFF), conducts investigations aimed at understanding the intersections between digital culture and political culture, with an emphasis on studies of contentious repertoires and strategic uses of affordances in digital platforms, platform culture and online politics, influence operations, the circulation of disinformation, and hate speech, among other topics.
+Associated to the Brazilian National Institute of Science and Technology for Digital Democracy (INCT.dd), the group brings together researchers dedicated to the field of political communication, at different education degrees.
 Research lines include studies on: communication strategies and public opinion, political cultures and collective action, and humor and political discussion.

 coLAB houses different projects.
 Some of the projects that provide public datasets and materials for this repository are: